ZhuofanShen/Rosetta-Enzyme-Design-Pipeline/README.md

 Runs a pack/minimize/design cycle around the active site.

-Writes designed models and a score table into results/ with a filename prefix "run_01".
+Writes designed models and a score table into `results/` with a filename prefix "run_01".

 ## Typical Workflows
 1) De novo active‑site placement → design

 Match: Place catalytic residues and the ligand geometry on a scaffold using Rosetta Match with your .cst file.
-Rosetta Commons
+Rosetta

 Design: Use this pipeline (or Rosetta FastDesign/RosettaScripts) to optimize sequences and side chains around the placed theozyme.
-Rosetta Commons

 2) Mutational scanning around a known active site